What do you do that’s different from your competitors? It’s a simple question, but you’d be surprised how many MSPs don’t have a good answer for it.

 Call a photographer and get a date on the calendar.
 Start brainstorming how you’ll present your brand in the new year.
 Contact clients about getting testimonials and building case studies.

-Now is the time to build your action plan so you can start to really stand out in 2018.
+Now is the time to build your action plan so you can start to really stand out in 2022.
+And if you need help with your MSP Marketing, don’t hesitate to drop us a line.